 I’m assuming the business owner has already weighed the risk of retaining his California business interests while disentangling himself from California by reducing his contacts here and establishing residency elsewhere.
-Obviously any continued contacts with California are red flags for California’s taxing authority, the Franchise Tax Board, which determines residency in part through a “contacts test,” evaluating which state the taxpayer has the most contacts with.
+Obviously any continued contacts with California are red flags for California’s tax enforcement agency, the Franchise Tax Board, which determines residency in part through the facts and circumstances/closest contacts test (discussed here), evaluating which state the taxpayer has the most contacts with.
 Business interests are just the type of substantial contact that can weigh heavily in determining residency, and can trigger a costly residency audit.
-In addition, unless the circumstances are very unusual, the income allocated from the LLC to the taxpayer will be California source even after the taxpayer leaves the state.
-That means the former Californian will have to file nonresident tax returns with Sacramento (the Form 540NR), and the FTB will know about his global income.
+In addition, under many circumstances the income allocated from the LLC to the taxpayer will be California source even after the taxpayer leaves the state (this is determined by where the revenue from the company’s sales derive).
+That means the former Californian will have to file nonresident tax returns with Sacramento (the Form 540NR), and the FTB will know about the taxpayer’s global income.
 If the income is high, it again sends up a red flag that could lead to a residency audit.

 But assuming that this decision has already been made, and the taxpayer decided to keep his California business interests despite the risks of an audit, the next issue is planning for the eventual sale of the interest as an out-of-state resident.